-This Medical Assistant program provides training in both administrative and clinical procedures used by entry-level Medical Assistants working in hospitals, clinics, doctor’s offices, and other healthcare settings.
-Medical Assistants have always been critical employees in the healthcare system, but they are becoming even more important as the industry expands, technology advances, and the population ages.
+Medical Assistant program provides training in both administrative and clinical procedures.
+This program is for entry-level professionals desiring to work in hospitals, clinics, doctor’s offices, and other healthcare settings.
+Medical Assistants have always been critical employees in the health care system.
+The need for Medical Assistants has become more critical as the industry expands the use of technology and our population ages.

-Students are prepared for the following certifications by the National Healthcareer Association (NHA)
+Graduates from our Medical Assistant Program are prepared for the following certifications endorsed by the National Healthcare Association (NHA):

 - Certified EKG Technician (CET)